forestryio/forestry.io/hugo/content/docs/welcome/quick-start.md

 ![](/uploads/2018/01/up-to-date.png)

-Look at your commit history and you should see your changes.
+Now go to your Git repo and look at your commit history.
+You should see your updates from Forestry there.
+Committing has never been easier!

 ![](/uploads/2018/01/commits.png)